With Othello Square, a Rainier Valley community gets some help in the battle against gentrification

 The first was ironclad buy-in in the neighborhood, which proponents laboriously cultivated through exhaustive surveys, community meetings and other outreach, along with a lot of lobbying of city and county officials.

-“What’s so cool about project is that it’s from the inside,” says Susan Davis, executive director of the Rainier Chamber of Commerce.
+“What’s so cool about this project is that it’s from the inside,” says Susan Davis, executive director of the Rainier Chamber of Commerce.
 “It wasn’t an out-of-state-developer coming in and putting in his ‘product’ — it’s really people who are here and understand what this community is that are building it.”

 Second, proponents needed “equity” partners who could provide the massive project with enough seed capital and financial credibility that banks would offer construction loans, government agencies would offer grants, and the Seattle Housing Authority would sell the parcel at a discount.

-Note: CORRECTION: The Odessa Brown Children’s clinic is located on East Yesler Way, not in Yesler Terrace, as an earlier version of this story reported.